 # Response includes payment instructions — your agent pays automatically

-import { wrapFetchWithPayment } from "@x402/fetch";
+import { wrapFetchWithPayment, x402Client } from "@x402/fetch";

-const paidFetch = wrapFetchWithPayment(fetch, wallet);
+const paidFetch = wrapFetchWithPayment(fetch, client);

 const data = await paidFetch("https://x402-gateway-production.up.railway.app/api/crypto/price?ids=bitcoin");